Tornadoes of 2026

 May 3 (Turkey and Syria)

-A significant tornado outbreak occurred across southern Turkey, in addition to a tornado in northeastern Syria near the Turkey/Syria border and a tornado in northeastern Cyprus.
-An IF2 tornado struck Kadıköy, injuring eight and collapsing transmission towers and destroying farm buildings.
-Another IF2 tornado struck Subaşı in Mardin knocking down power poles and overturning a construction container, causing four injuries.
-Additional tornadoes in Gaziantep caused three more injuries.
-The strongest tornado of the outbreak, an IF2.5 tornado, severely damaged homes after striking the village of Malta, located in southeastern Turkey.
+A Major tornado outbreak occurred primarily across the Upper Mesopotamia region, comprising Southern Turkey and Northern Syria.
+The strongest tornado of the outbreak was an IF3+ tornado that started in Northeastern Syria near the Syria–Turkey border before crossing into Turkey.
+Many masonry buildings in Akçamezra were heavily damaged or destroyed, and significant damage was done at a pistachio orchard near Çaybeyi, where ground was scoured, farm buildings were swept away, and mature pistachio trees received "extraordinary" damage with some being entirely debarked and stubbed.
+Two people were injured by the tornado when it threw the van they were driving in.
+Other tornadoes in the outbreak include an IF2 tornado that struck Kadıköy that injured eight, collapsed transmission towers, and destroyed several farm buildings; an IF2 tornado that struck Subaşı in Mardin, knocking down power poles and overturning a construction container, causing four injuries; tornadoes in Gaziantep that caused three more injuries; and an IF2.5 tornado that severely damaged homes after striking the village of Malta, located in southeastern Turkey.
 In addition, non-tornadic winds in Şanlıurfa caused one fatality.
-Minor damage occurred to 39 schools, with classes cancelled the next day in the aforementioned schools as a result.[104][1]
+Minor damage occurred to 39 schools, with classes cancelled the next day in the aforementioned schools as a result.[1][98]

 May 6 (Argentina)